 I had some visitors to share the day with me.
 I collaborated these three villages together to give them a beautiful tour, Recanati, Loreto then Sirolo for lunch and ice cream.
 Recanati, is a special village that is also the birthplace of Giacomo Leopardi.
 Loreto, is a village that has the home of the Virgin Mary … Continue reading Recanati, Loreto & Sirolo a collaboration of 3 beautiful villages….

 Porto San Giorgio is one of the many seaside jewels we have here along the coast.
-Honestly I never knew how beautiful Porto S Giorgio really is and yes sometimes, even I take what is around me for granted.
-Today I had an early appointment in Porto San Giorgio and when it was over … Continue reading Porto San Giorgio di Fermo
+Honestly, I never knew how beautiful Porto S Giorgio really is.
+Sometimes, even I take what is around me for granted.
+Today I had an early appointment in Porto San Giorgio and when it was over at 10am, … Continue reading Porto San Giorgio